remy/remysharp.com/public/blog/my-five-promise-patterns.md

 Firstly I prefer to use the native implementation, and go bare bones.
 I'm sure they will be a time that I'll want more than the native API has to offer, but I've not arrived there yet.

+As a client side polyfill and the server side, in node-land, since promises are oddly not available natively, **my preferred library is [then/promise](https://github.com/then/promise)**.

 I've used [RSVP](https://github.com/tildeio/rsvp.js) in the past and heard decent things about [Bluebird](https://github.com/petkaantonov/bluebird).

-On the server side, in node-land, since promises are oddly not available natively, **my preferred library is [then/promise](https://github.com/then/promise)**.

-It used to be RSVP, which is mostly bare bones, but I learnt about promise.js' `denodeify` which converts a callback based function into a promise function which can be very useful.
+RSVP feels like it's mostly bare bones, but I learnt about promise.js' `denodeify` which converts a callback based function into a promise function which can be very useful.

 ## Clean shallow chains